-// Wire up 1 the 1i gh nts
+// Wire up 1 the 11 Ĺgł nts

 ass sign LED 1 = o1;

 ass sign LED 2 = o2;

 ass sign LED 3 = o3;

 ass sign LED 4 = o4;

 ass sign LED 5 = o5;

-- 9. Compile and download the section1.v Verilog file to the FPGA: - i.
-Working in the same terminal window and directory where you just copied the files run the commands ii.
+- 8. Compile and download the section1.v Verilog file to the FPGA: - Working in the same terminal window and directory where you just copied the files run the command.
+This executes the build script with section1 as an argument. ./build.sh section1 - ii.
 You will see the output of the compilation and download steps scroll by.
 Then the LEDs will glow dim then return to a state with some on and others off.
 At this point, the FPGA should be programmed and ready for use.